antonrh/anydi/docs/extensions/fastapi.md

     return await hello_service.say_hello(name=name)

-pyxdi.ext.fastapi.install(app, di)
+initdi.ext.fastapi.install(app, di)
 ```

 ## Lifespan support

-If you need to use `PyxDI` resources in your `FastAPI` application, you can easily integrate them by including `PyxDI`
+If you need to use `InitDI` resources in your `FastAPI` application, you can easily integrate them by including `InitDI`
 startup and shutdown events in the `FastAPI` application's lifecycle events.

 To do this, use the following code: